 Step 3: These prerequisites subjects allow you to enrol in introductory first year courses needed for your program of study selection at the end of first year.
 You can find these courses listed under Program Area in the Academic Calendar

 After first year, you can apply to one of the two programs listed below.
 Whichever path you choose, you'll be on the cutting edge of in-demand fields like artificial intelligence, game design, statistics, human-computer interaction and more.

 Eligible Computer Science students can apply for the Arts & Science Internship Program after first year and gain 12-20 months of relevant, paid work experience and specialized professional development training.
 As an undergraduate student, you'll also have the opportunity to work closely with a professor on a research or development project.

 Award-Winning Faculty and Research

 Computer Science research is ranked #1 in Canada and our faculty is globally renowned.
-We’re home to two Turing Award winners and to members of acclaimed computing societies, including five Association of Computing Machinery fellows and seven Fellows of the Royal Society of Canada.
+We're home to two Turing Award winners and to members of acclaimed computing societies, including nine Association of Computing Machinery fellows and eight Fellows of the Royal Society of Canada.

 #1 in Canada for graduate employability — recruiters from top companies have consistently ranked U of T as #1 in Canada and among the best in the world at preparing its students for the workplace.
 With a computer science degree from a world-renowned university, you will have a competitive advantage when applying for jobs in fields such as: